B1naryB0b/Bit-Lab-Digital-Garden/src/site/notes/Computer Science/Object Oriented Programming/Encapsulation.md

 }
 ```

-In this case the value `coins` is encapsulated in a few different public [[Computer Science/Object Oriented Programming/Methods\|methods]] that modify the value.
+In this case the value `coins` is encapsulated in a few different public [[Computer Science/Programming/Methods\|methods]] that modify the value.
 This allows for you to interact with it without risk of you performing an invalid operation.